Nguyễn Thanh Tùng (footballer): Early career

 Thanh Tùng began his career at the football team of Bắc Ninh University Of Physical Education and Sports.
 In 2012, he joined the Viettel youth academy.
 After his father died in 2013, he considered quitting football but was convinced by his coaches to stay.

 Club career

 Thanh Tùng was promoted to Viettel's first team in 2018 as the third choice goalkeeper.
 In search for game time, he joined V.League 2 club Phố Hiến for the 2020 season, where he made his professional debut.
 He then signed for Vietnamese Second Division team Đồng Tháp on a permanent deal.

 Ahead of the 2023 season, Thanh Tùng joined Hồng Lĩnh Hà Tĩnh.
-Being a back-up goalkeeper, he quicky gained the starting spot after the injury of first choice goalkeeper Dương Quang Tuấn.
+Being a back-up goalkeeper, he quickly gained the starting spot after the injury of first choice goalkeeper Dương Quang Tuấn.
 In the 2024–25 V.League 1, Thanh Tùng kept the second most clean sheets in the league.